-Eligible institutions must have a Dun and Bradstreet Universal Numbering System (DUNS) number and include colleges, universities, medical or nursing schools, health care systems or settings, or other fiscally responsible organizations including for-profit corporations and startups within the United States, as well as nonprofits and eligible government entities.
+Eligible institutions must have a Unique Entity ID (UEI) number and include colleges, universities, medical or nursing schools, health care systems or settings, and other fiscally responsible organizations, including for-profit corporations and startups, nonprofits, and eligible government entities within the United States.
 Non-domestic (non-U.S.) entities (foreign institutions) are not eligible to apply.
 Non-domestic (non-U.S.) components of U.S. organizations are not eligible to apply.
-Foreign components, as defined in the NIH Grants Policy Statement, are allowed.
+Foreign components, as defined in the National Institutes of Health Grants Policy Statement (NIHGPS), are allowed.

 You may apply provided your visa immigration status is acceptable and you are employed by a U.S. institution.

-We anticipate that 15-30 grants will be awarded in the first year of this 5-year program.
+We anticipate that 15-30 grants will be awarded in the second year of this 5-year program.

-Each pilot project can request, with justification, up to $200,000 in direct costs to be expended within a 12-month period.
-Your institution can request indirect costs at its Federally negotiated facilities and administrative rate.
-If an applicant organization does not have a Federally negotiated rate, the maximum indirect rate that can be requested is 10% of direct costs.
+Each pilot project can request, with justification, up to $200,000 in direct costs to be expended within a 12-month period (typical requests are in the $50,000 to $200,000 range).
+Your institution can request indirect costs at its federally negotiated facilities and administrative rate.
+If an applicant organization does not have a federally negotiated rate, the maximum indirect rate that can be requested is 10% of direct costs.

 No, $200,000 is the ceiling for direct costs.
 Indirect costs are budgeted separately and should be included in the application budget.

-We expect the formal confirmation of awards by May 30, 2022 assuming there are no delays in receiving approvals from the National Institute on Aging, the Institutional Review Board (IRB), and the Data Safety and Monitoring Board, as applicable.
-The anticipated earliest start date for projects is May 31, 2022.
+We expect the formal confirmation of awards in spring 2023, assuming there are no delays in receiving approvals from NIA, the Institutional Review Board (IRB), and the Data and Safety Monitoring Board, as applicable.

 The project period for a pilot award is typically 6 months to 1 year.
 A no-cost extension of 1 additional year can be requested.
 There will be at least one application cycle in each of the 5 years of the AITC program.

-If the project PI is not ready to start within 4 months of an offer of funding, the Collaboratory reserves the right to withdraw its offer.
+If the project PI is not ready to begin the project within 4 months of an offer of funding, the AITC reserves the right to withdraw its offer.
 The expectation is that all subaward funds will be expended by the end of the subaward’s project period.
 At the end of the project period, any unexpended funds may be repurposed to support other pilot subawards.

 Yes.
-Applicants may apply for each competition and may submit multiple unique applications in a single competition.
+Applicants may apply to each a2 Pilot Awards competition and may submit applications for multiple unique pilot projects in a single competition.

 Yes.
-The purpose of the AITC is to connect applicants to resources, fund pilots, and help projects come to fruition in real world settings.
-As such, there are opportunities for follow-up funding and/or long-term partnerships beyond the pilot project via future pilot award competitions, Small Business Innovation Research/Small Business Technology Transfer grants, or through other venture funding.
+The purpose of the AITC is to connect applicants to resources, support pilots, and help projects come to fruition in real-world settings.
+As such, there are opportunities for follow-up funding and long-term partnerships beyond the pilot project via future a2 Pilot Awards competitions, SBIR/STTR grants, or other venture funding.

-PIs of pilot awards are expected to engage in ongoing mentoring and oversight by each of the AITCs and are encouraged to play an active role in the AITC community, such as by attending meetings, presenting on their projects, and amplifying future pilot award competitions.
+PIs of funded pilot projects are expected to engage with their AITC in ongoing mentoring and oversight activities and are encouraged to play an active role in the AITC community, such as by attending meetings, presenting on their projects, and amplifying future a2 Pilot Awards competitions.